 Muse Mohammed is a Canadian photographer with focused on migration and humanitarian issues worldwide.
 Largely self-taught, he developed his skills in photography alongside his studies in International Development and later worked in Mogadishu, Somalia, working with a local NGO while also documenting daily life in the horn of Africa.

 Muse currently works for the UN Migration Agency (IOM) in Switzerland as one of its main photographers focusing on current and ongoing humanitarian emergencies worldwide.
-Over the recent years, he has covered the Syrian refugee crisis in neighboring countries; stories of displacement from armed conflict in Yemen, Nigeria, Iraq, Ukraine, Azerbaijan and South Sudan; natural disaster and climate change in Papua New Guinea and Micronesia; Ebola in DRC; 2017 drought in Somalia; and the 2017 Rohingya refugee crisis in Bangladesh.
+Over the recent years, he has covered the Syrian refugee crisis; stories of displacement from armed conflict in Yemen, Nigeria, Iraq, Ukraine, Azerbaijan and South Sudan; natural disaster and climate change in Papua New Guinea, Micronesia, and the Marshall Islands; Ebola in DRC; 2017 drought in Somalia; and the 2017 Rohingya refugee crisis in Bangladesh.